Alex Bennett (broadcaster): WPLJ

 Bennett and his wife-producer Ronni moved their show to New York FM station 95.5 WABC-FM (which soon became WPLJ) with the station at first recruiting him for morning drive time.
 He later switched to a free-wheeling overnight show.
 By late 1971 the couple had split.

 Guests on Bennett's WPLJ show included rock stars such as John Lennon, comedians like George Carlin and left-wing, anti-war activists such as Timothy Leary, Jerry Rubin and Abbie Hoffman who would call him from the "Chicago Seven" trial.

 While at WPLJ as an early video pioneer (a lifelong hobby), Bennett created and produced Midnight Blue with Bruce David (who went on to be the editor for "Hustler Magazine").
 The show was seen on a New York public-access cable TV channel.
+Susan Finesilver, whom Bennett married in November 1976, was a regular contributor, interviewer, and guest on the show.
+The couple divorced in 1992.

 Bennett was let go from WPLJ in 1974.
 Afterward, Bennett continued to appear on New York broadcast outlets, including WMCA.